biscuitboost/yourbanger-fe/src/pages/privacy.md

 ## 7. Children's Privacy

-YourBanger is not intended for children under 13.
+YourBanger.com is not intended for children under 13.
 We don't knowingly collect information from children under 13.
 If you're under 13, please don't use the service.

 If you're 13-17, please get a parent's permission before using YourBanger.

 ## 8. International Users

-We're based in Scotland, UK, but people from all over use YourBanger.
+We're based in Scotland, UK, but people from all over use YourBanger.com.
 If you're outside the UK, your data might be transferred to and processed in the UK.

 By using the service, you consent to this transfer.
 We comply with applicable data protection laws, including GDPR for EU users.